-The order and timing of all stimuli were as follows: (i) the text "Click for the next round" was presented until the participant presses a button, (ii) a fixation mark was presented for 1000 ms, (iii) the graphic of two doors was presented until a choice was made (iv), a fixation mark was presented for 1000 ms, (v) a feedback arrow was presented for 2000 ms, and finally (vi) a fixation mark was presented for 1500 ms. The timing of the task can be found in Figure 1.
+The order and timing of all stimuli were as follows: the text "Click for the next round" was presented until the participant presses a button; a fixation mark was presented for 1,000 milliseconds; the graphic of two doors was presented until a choice was made; a fixation mark was presented for 1,000 milliseconds; a feedback arrow was presented for 2,000 milliseconds; and finally a fixation mark was presented for 1,500 milliseconds.
+The timing of the task can be found in Figure 1.
 Participants received negative feedback on exactly 50% of the trials, and positive feedback on exactly 50% of the trials.